 - Transfer.
 Travelers booking flights to Kyiv may decide to fly into either Boryspil International Airport (KBP) or Kyiv International Airport (Zhulyany) (IEV).
 If you choose the first option, you will need an additional transfer from the airport to the city itself.
 There’s a convenient train service called Kyiv Boryspil Express that departs about every hour (more often at peak times).
 It costs UAH 80 (approximately €2.75 or $3).

 The Sky Bus service will take you to Kyiv for UAH 60-100 (depending on your destination).
 Tickets can be bought directly from the bus driver using cash; at “KyiAvia” booking offices in terminals B and F; through payment terminals of PrivatBank and Bank24.
 A passenger can also book a seat online and pay for the ticket with their credit card.
 In this case, you’ll receive a Passenger Route Sheet via e-mail.
-You should print it and give to the driver when boarding the bus.
+You should print it and give it to the driver when boarding the bus.

 You can also rent a car directly at the airport or take one of the taxis available.
 Official airport taxis with fixed prices for the services depart from terminal D’s first line.
 Payment for taxi use is effected upon arrival at the destination according to taximeter data.
 The cars are equipped with payment terminals for international credit/debit cards like Visa, MasterCard, or Maestro.
 Unofficial local taxi drivers may charge less, yet you have to be prepared to pay cash.
 You can also use Uber or Bolt (Taxify) apps to book a ride.
 The cost of the taxi may vary from UAH 200 to UAH 500.

 - Getting around the city.
 Public transport in Kyiv is represented by metro, city train, buses, trams, trolleybuses, and the funicular.
 The cost for one ride at most transportation means is about UAH 8.
 Cash is accepted everywhere, while payment terminals are still quite a rarity.
-The most convenient option for cashless trips is metro.
-Here you can use subway cards, bank cards and mobile apps like Google Pay and Apple Pay, which allow you to pay directly at a yellow turnstile.
+The most convenient option for cashless trips is the metro.
+Here you can use subway cards, bank cards, and mobile apps like Google Pay and Apple Pay, which allow you to pay directly at a yellow turnstile.

 Smart Cards can be bought: